levinericzimmermann/pbIII/README.md

 # pbIII

-peep box III is an sound installation for 9 radios.
+peep box III is a sound installation for 9 radios.